-Prerequisite: SOCI 335 And SOCI 503
+Prerequisite: SOCI 335 And SOCI 503Or equivalent statistics courses or permission of instructor

 SOCI 591 (3-3-0) Family Analysis and Research: This course provides analysis in both quantitative and qualitative research methods, research journal analysis, critique and evaluation, research design, and writing research reports related to family issues and special topics.
 This course explores the entire research process from conceptualization to writing and provides students with the tools to critically examine theoretical paradigms and methodological techniques in the field.